Laneia Commandaria Village

 The Spirit of Laneia

 Laneia is more than just a destination; it is an experience that captures the essence of Cypriot culture.
-The village’s commitment to preserving its winemaking heritage is evident in every aspect of life here, from the vineyards that surround it to the festivals that celebrate the harvest each year.
-For those seeking an authentic taste of Cyprus, both literally and figuratively, Laneia is a place where the spirit of the island can be felt in every sip of Commandaria and every step through its historic streets.
+The village’s commitment to preserving its winemaking heritage is evident in every aspect of life here.
+From the vineyards that surround it to the festivals that celebrate the harvest each year, Laneia keeps its traditions alive.

-In Laneia, tradition is not just remembered; it is lived, offering visitors a unique and unforgettable journey into the past while enjoying the timeless pleasures of one of the world’s most storied wines.
+For those seeking an authentic taste of Cyprus, Laneia is the perfect place.
+Here, the spirit of the island can be felt in every sip of Commandaria and every step through its historic streets.
+In Laneia, tradition is not just remembered; it is lived.
+Visitors can enjoy a unique and unforgettable journey into the past while savouring the timeless pleasures of one of the world’s most storied wines.